MartinGonzalez/UnityPlayerActivityListener/README.md

 Imagine Unity provides us this project feature, to listen the Main Activity events.
 Let's create the same `MyHelloWorldPlugin` but now instead of extending UnityPlayerActivity i will do the following steps:

-Create what should be my "CustomUnityPlayerActivity" but instead i will create a "MyHelloWorldActivityListener" and will extend from an abstract class that "Unity provide us" called `AbstractUnityActivityListener` that will facilitate the methods of an activity.
+Create what should be my "CustomUnityPlayerActivity" but instead i will create a "MyHelloWorldActivityListener" and will extend from a class that "Unity provide us" called `UnityActivityListener` that will facilitate the methods of an activity.
 Lets see a code example

 ```java
 package com.unity.myhelloworldplugin;